Furchlo5/rotamuni-website-project/replit.md

 **Validation**: Zod schemas (defined in shared directory) validate all incoming API requests, with automatic error responses for validation failures.

-**Data Storage**: Abstracted through an `IStorage` interface, allowing for pluggable storage implementations.
-Currently includes an in-memory implementation (`MemStorage`) for development/testing.
-The schema and Drizzle configuration indicate preparation for PostgreSQL integration using Drizzle ORM.
+**Data Storage**: PostgreSQL database using Drizzle ORM with `DbStorage` implementation.
+All data persists across server restarts.
+Uses Neon Pool driver with WebSocket support for transactions and sessions.

 ### Database Design